How high is the platform in Olympic diving?

 In the 10m platform event, divers jump and perform acrobatics from a stable platform that is 10 meters, about 32 feet, above the pool.
 The 10-meter platform was introduced into the Olympic program for men in 1904, and for women in 1912.

-From 1912 until 1924, the 10-meter platform in the Olympics was called “fancy high diving,” and a separate event called “plain high diving” was also contested.
+From 1912 until 1924, the 10-meter platform in the Olympics was called “fancy high diving,” and a separate event called “plain high diving” was also featured.
 In plain high diving, the diver would leap from a 10-meter platform, but would not perform any tricks while in the air.
 The goal of plain high diving was to create as little splash as possible when hitting the water.

-Plain high diving was considered too boring after the 1924 Olympics, so it was replaced with the 3 meter springboard, in which divers would perform tricks in the air.
+Plain high diving was considered too boring after the 1924 Olympics, so it was replaced with the 3-meter springboard, in which divers would perform tricks in the air.
 Fancy high diving became the only 10-meter platform event in the Olympics from that point onwards.

 Starting in 2000, synchronized diving was added to the Olympic Games.
-Instead of just one person jumping from a springboard or platform, teams of two do so together, performing the same acrobatics while in the air.
+Instead of just one person jumping from a springboard or platform, teams of two do so together, performing the same synchronized acrobatics while in the air.
 The 10-meter synchronized platform is the highest synchronized dive in the Olympics for both men and women.

 What is the lowest platform in Olympic diving?

 The lowest platform in Olympic diving is a 3-meter diving board designed to generate bounce, which is used in the 3-m Springboard and Synchronised 3-m Springboard events.
 This is the same event that originally replaced “plain high diving” in the Olympic Games.

 Who won the gold medal for the 10m platform and synchronized 10m platform at the 2020 Olympics?